facebookarchive/wit-windowsphone-sdk/README.md

 ## The Windows Phone project

 1. Start up Visual Studio
-Weíll start from a Windows Phone App [image 1.png]
+We'll start from a Windows Phone App [image 1.png]
 In Visual Studio, go to File > New > Project... or press Ctrl + Shift + N Select the Windows Phone App